Ashton Gate (stadium)

-Ashton Gate is a stadium in Ashton Gate, Bristol, England, and is the home of Bristol City and the Bristol Bears.
-Located in the south-west of the city, just south of the River Avon, it currently has an all-seated capacity of 27,000.
+Ashton Gate is a multi-use stadium in Ashton Gate, Bristol, England, and is the home of Bristol City F.C. and the Bristol Bears rugby union team.
+Located in the south-west of the city, just south of the River Avon, it currently has an all-seated capacity of 26,462 (usually advertised as 27,000).

 History and arrangement

 Ashton Gate was the home of Bedminster until their 1900 merger with Bristol South End who played at St John's Lane, and the merged club played at St John's Lane until the end of the 1903–04 season, when they moved to Ashton Gate.

 The ground has also played a part in the history of rugby in the city.
 Bristol played there on a number of occasions since the 1920s, one occasion being on 27 December 2006 when they defeated local rivals Bath Rugby 16–6 whilst selling out the stadium for an all-time record Premiership crowd outside of Twickenham.
 Several rugby internationals have been held, starting with England versus Wales in 1899.
 100 years later, the All Blacks took on Tonga in a Rugby World Cup pool match.
 As of the 2014–2015 season, Bristol Rugby permanently moved to Ashton Gate.